Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: Methodology

 \subsection{Soft BA-MAP: Soft-Belief Mixture MAP--LLR Detector}

 We perform symbol-wise MAP detection using the full state uncertainty.
-The receiver maintains a soft belief (forward state distribution) and forms the per-symbol log-likelihood ratio (LLR) via belief-weighted Gaussian mixtures:
+The Rx maintains a soft belief (forward state distribution) and forms the per-symbol log-likelihood ratio (LLR) via belief-weighted Gaussian mixtures:

-The decision is formulated as $\hat X_t=\mathbbm{1}\{\Lambda_t(Y_t)>0\}$, which minimizes instantaneous bit error under the assumed model that considers ISI and the full mixtures.
+The decision is formulated as $\hat X_t=\mathbbm{1}\{\Lambda_t(Y_t)>0\}$, which minimizes instantaneous bit error under the assumed model that considers ISI and the full mixtures. \eco{Thus, the rule has the form of an LLR, but its weights are causal posterior state beliefs, and its components use state-dependent statistics.}